bartificer/programming-by-stealth/docs/pbs99.md

 Let's start with the very big picture — we'll be implementing the following three classes:

 1. `Currency` — the parent class for all currency types.
-2. `DecimalCurrency` — a child class of `Currency` representing the typical currencies we use in the modern world, usually with 2 denominations (like Sterling with Pounds & Pence, and the US Dollar with Dollars Cents), but occasionally with just one (like the Japanese Yen).
+2. `DecimalCurrency` — a child class of `Currency` representing the typical currencies we use in the modern world, usually with 2 denominations (like Sterling with Pounds & Pence, and the US Dollar with Dollars & Cents), but occasionally with just one (like the Japanese Yen).
 3. `DenominatedCurrency` — a child class of `Currency` representing currencies with arbitrarily many denominations like those commonly seen in various fictional genres like sci-fi & fantasy.

-This simple class hierarchy (one parent two children) is created with the following class definitions:
+This simple class hierarchy (one parent, two children) is created with the following class definitions:

 ```js
 class Currency{